bufferapp/BFRHelpScoutDocsClient/readme.md

 # BFRHelpScoutDocsClient

 ### Summary
 BFRHelpScoutDocsClient is a basic wrapper around the HelpScout Docs API.
+It requires AFNetworking as a dependency.

 Use it to pull a list of articles from HelpScout Docs, before showing the selected article to a user.

-We'll be putting together a demo project for you to hook up to your HelpScout Docs shortly.
+We'll be putting together a demo project to help you hook up to your HelpScout Docs shortly.

 We use it in [Buffer for iOS](https://itunes.apple.com/us/app/buffer-for-twitter-pinterest/id490474324?mt=8) :-).